dakanji/RefindPlus/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe alternatives you have considered**
 <!--
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you have considered.
 ENTER AFTER THE ARROW BELOW
 -->